 When you run payroll by hand, the direct costs you need to worry about depend on how you pay employees.
 If you pay employees via direct deposit, you have to pay fees.
 You might need to pay a transaction fee each time you transfer money into an employee’s account.
 This could range from $1.50 – $1.90 per transaction.
 Setup fees may range from $50 – $149.

 If you pay employees via checks, you need to pay for the cost of check stock.
 If you print checks, you must also pay for the cost of ink.

-How much does payroll cost if you use software?
-Using software is a good middle ground between hiring a professional and managing payroll by hand, but there is no standard cost.
+Using software is a good middle ground between hiring a professional and managing payroll by hand.
+How much do payroll services cost if you use software?

-The cost of payroll services for small business can vary depending on the software provider you use.
 Some software providers charge per employee or each time you run payroll.
 For online payroll software, you typically pay a monthly fee.
 This monthly fee might include free direct deposit, which saves you from the transaction fee each time you run payroll.

 Do some research and shop around before deciding on a software provider.
 If possible, take advantage of free trials and avoiding signing up for long-term contracts until you are positive the software is the right choice for your business.

 Assessing payroll services cost